cypnk/Cabin-Life/README.md

 A communications system for handling various housekeeping tasks with devices, using off-the-shelf electronics
 * Rocking Chair
 A glider style chair and base platform that can adapt to being upholstered or be left as bare wood (work in progress)
+* Solar Air Heater
+A heat exchanger which can work for both closed loop heating of a small space or open loop ventilation (work in progress)